Gareth Pursehouse: Who Is Dr. Amie Harwick’s Ex-Boyfriend & Accused Killer

 Pursehouse also has a YouTube Channel that he created on October 5, 2006.
 The focus of his videos appears to be his personal interests, which include video games, traveling, and photography equipment.
 During one video, Pursehouse is on a flight back from Tokyo.
 He speaks to the camera while holding a toy bear that he claims to have built to pass the time on the trip home.

 Although his videos have gained over 546,000 views, he has not updated his channel in four years.
-His last video was posted on October 2015 and showed him feeding deer what he describes as a “bag of apples.”
+His last video was posted in October 2015 and showed him feeding deer a “bag of apples.”

 Harwick Was Reportedly Concerned About Pursehouse Harming Her